How to Make Android Ringtone & iPhone Ringtone from Apple Music

 - Easily adjust the playback like volume, pitch, speed to personalize the output ringtone

-Before you start to make rings from Apple Music, you need to make sure the DRM protection is removed.
+Before you start to make ringtone for iPhone from Apple Music, you need to make sure the DRM protection is removed.
 Are you interested in getting this tool to help?
 Giving the benefits mentioned above, It is a no-brainer to opt for it and try it out for free.
 Now follow me step by step.

 - Step 1Import Apple Music M4P tracks

-- Before you get started, please make sure you have downloaded the Apple Music and authorize them on iTunes first..
-After that, you can click the 'Add Files' button from the bottom left of the software to browse and import the files from iTunes media library.
+- Before you get started, please make sure you have downloaded the Apple Music and authorize them on iTunes first.
+After that, you can click the 'Add Files' button from the bottom left of the software to browse and import the files from the iTunes media library.

 - Step 2Change output format as MP3/M4A

-- For Android phone like Samsung Galaxy S9/Note 8, Huawei P10, LG G6, OnePlus 5, you can simply select the output format as 'MP3'.
-If you have an iPhone 5/6/7/8/X, you can choose to convert the Apple Music to M4A first and then rename the M4A to M4R directly.
-Besides, you can also customize the output ringtones to make them more personalized such as split the files to smaller segments.
+- For Android phones like Samsung Galaxy S9/Note 8, Huawei P10, LG G6, OnePlus 5, you can simply select the output format as 'MP3'.
+If you have an iPhone 5/6/7/8/X/11, you can choose to convert the Apple Music to M4A first and then rename the M4A to M4R directly.
+Besides, you can also customize the output ringtones to make them more personalized such as split the files into smaller segments.

 - Step 3Strip DRM protection from Apple Music

 - When all settings are ready, you can simply click the 'Convert' button to initialize the converting process easily.
 All the DRM protection will be removed after converting.
+And then, you can refer to the following ways to put a song from Apple Music as a ringtone.
 So easy, right?

-The instruction is easy and it is same for most phones.
+The instruction is easy and it is the same for most phones.

-1. Connect your Android phone via an USB cable, you will find the device icon on your computer explorer.
+1. Connect your Android phone via a USB cable, you will find the device icon on your computer explorer.

-2. Then copy & paste the music files from computer to the phone internal storage.
+2. Then copy & paste the music files from the computer to the phone internal storage.